Report a bad landlord or poor housing conditions

 We work with landlords, tenants, leaseholders and owners to improve housing conditions.
 If conditions don't improve we have the power to:

-- Entry a property for inspection (by force if needed)
+- enter a property for inspection (by force if needed)

 - demand information